 - In the middle is 3.5″ of relatively dense polyurethane foam.

-- Both are made of three layers.
+- Both are made of three layers and neither has coils.

-- Both are responsive to pressure.
+- Both have springy surfaces that are responsive to pressure.

 - Casper Essential works especially well for children and teens.

 Both mattresses are responsive, springy, and relatively soft.
 I believe most will think the Essential is softer.
 The Purple is both firm and pressure-relieving at the same time.
 The only type of sleeper who might think it’s too firm is a lightweight side sleeper.